 What drove your interest in becoming a journalist?

-What do you want to accomplish as a journalist?
+What do you enjoy most about working as a journalist?

-Do you have any advice for future journalists?
+Do you have any advice for aspiring journalists?

 You have to just write as much as possible about the things that you want to write about and be paid for.
 So, if you really want to be a music journalist, write your own reviews, write your own feature articles all the time.
 Write it at home for no one to see, but just write, write, write!